 - All gratuities for baggage, porters and hotel service including internal flight(s)

-On this trip you’ll be riding a Panasonic Hurryer e-bike providing electric assistance whenever you want it.
-It features: multiple assist levels; 7 speeds, 26-inch wheel; 4.5-hour (approx. 50 km) battery life.
-We also provide you with a handlebar bag, helmet and waterbottle.
+On this trip you’ll be riding a Trek Verve+ e-bike providing electric assistance whenever you want it.
+It features four power levels, 9 speeds, hydraulic disc brakes and up to 120km (80 miles) of battery life.
+We also provide you with a handlebar bag, helmets and water bottle.

 Sometimes your B&R trip simply isn’t long enough!
 Extend your stay for the best vacation possible.
 If you wish to spend a few days in region either before or after your official B&R trip, and need assistance making those plans, your B&R Travel Advisor can help.